FBI agent Strzok, who criticized Trump in text messages, is fired

-WASHINGTON (Reuters) - Peter Strzok, the FBI agent who came under fire by Republicans for sending politically charged text messages that disparaged President Donald Trump, was fired from the bureau late Friday, his attorney said on Monday.
+WASHINGTON (Reuters) - Peter Strzok, the FBI agent who came under fire by Republicans for sending text messages that disparaged Donald Trump during the presidential campaign, was dismissed from the bureau late Friday, his attorney said on Monday.

-Strzok is the third high-ranking person to be fired from the FBI during the Trump administration.
+Strzok is the third high-ranking person to be fired from the FBI during the Trump administration, including former director James Comey.

 Aitan Goelman, Strzok’s attorney, said in a statement that FBI Deputy Director David Bowdich made the decision to terminate his client.